uc-r/Intermediate-R/README.md

     you have an earlier version of R that is at least version 3.4.5 or later you should be ok but its best to be as current as possible.

-      - R: 3.5.1 \[[download latest
+      - R: 3.5.2 \[[download latest
         version](https://cran.r-project.org/)\]
       - RStudio: 1.1.463 \[[download latest
         version](https://www.rstudio.com/products/rstudio/download/#download)\]

+4. Run the `00-run-this-script-first.R` script to make sure you have all the required packages for this course.
+If you run into any problems just let me know.

-4. This course makes some assumptions about your prior knowledge.
+5. This course makes some assumptions about your prior knowledge.
 To ensure your success, be sure that you have reviewed and are comfortable with the material covered in the [Intro to R](https://github.com/uc-r/Intro-R) course.